Sykeet/Weather_Forecast/documentation/automatedTest.md

 **Purpose**
 To ensure the API's update operation functions correctly, reflecting changes immediately and consistently.

-**Note**
-Remember to replace key names and values with those that correspond to what you are searching for.

 ---
 ---

 ## 10. Design an automated performance test that simulates a large number of users making requests simultaneously to check the API’s performance under heavy load.

-Certainly, let's focus on creating the documentation for test number 10 based on the provided images.

-## 10. Design an Automated Performance Test

 This test verifies the API's ability to handle a high volume of simultaneous requests, simulating multiple users to test the performance and stability of the system under heavy load conditions.